mythicane/Kinematics-of-a-UFACTORY-XARM/README.md

 the angle of each joint, or find the angles given a coordinate, complete control of the robot (and the weapon) can be simulated.

+Project is for the "Foundations of Robotics" Fall 2024 Class at New York University Tandon School of Engineering.

 # Instructions
 For instructions on how to impliment and use code, please see "Kinematics of an XARM Documentation.pdf"